The Junior Framework provides a consistent, coordinated national approach to the development of junior players.

 The Junior Framework offers age appropriate games formats and training recommendations for the following age groups:

 Underpinning the Junior Framework are the following principles which provide clear structure for programmes to be developed under.

-- Four corners approach (incorporating the Physical / Mental / Social-Emotional / Technical-Tactical abilities of players)
+1. Accumulation of hours and number of touches2.
+Early engagement3.
+Recognising development age of the player4.
+Training emphasis periods5.
+Four corners approach (incorporating the Physical / Mental / Social-Emotional / Technical-Tactical abilities of players)6.
+Age appropriate games

 SMALL SIDED GAMES – THE KEY INGREDIENT